K Shipbuilding

 K Shipbuilding Co., Ltd., formerly STX Offshore & Shipbuilding, is a South Korean shipbuilding company.
+The company was named Daedong Shipbuilding before being acquired by STX.
 K Shipbuilding was once the world's fourth-largest shipbuilder but entered a creditor-led workout program in 2013.
 It was delisted in 2014 and went into court receivership in 2016 and 2017.

 In 2021, a consortium led by United Asset Management Company (UAMCO) and KH Investment (KHI), purchased STX Offshoring & Shipbuilding for KRW 250 billion (US$ 220 million) from the creditor, including Korea Development Bank.
 STX O&S was rebranded as K Shipbuilding after the ownership change.